Cart

 9:30 - 9:45 Welcome and Introduction

-9:45 - 10:45 Duty of Care: Overview
+9:45 - 10:45 Duty of Care: Legal Overview and Practical Responsibilitie

-- Definition of waste and its relevance
+• Definition of waste and why it matters

 10:45 - 11:00 Break